erikosmundsen/post-quantum-iot-gateway/README.md

    This script checks your environment, confirms the post quantum OpenSSL installation, and generates the PQC Mosquitto configuration in the `build` folder.

-5. Install the Mosquitto configuration:
+2. Install PQC Mosquitto configuration:

     ```
     sudo cp build/pqc_mtls.conf /etc/mosquitto/conf.d/pqc_mtls.conf
     sudo systemctl restart mosquitto
     ```

+## E. Start Backend and Sensors

-6. Flash the Arduino or ESP32 (if using the serial node)
+1. Flash the Arduino or ESP32 (if using the serial node)

     The firmware is located in: